One event that Medellín is really famous for is the annual Medellín Christmas lights display that is known as Los Alumbrados or Alumbrados Navideños.

 There isn’t much parking at Parque Norte.
 And it has only about 300 parking spaces for cars and 50 spaces for motorcycles.
 So, we recommend not driving.

-Any taxi or Uber driver will also be able to bring you to the primary Medellín Christmas lights display.
+Any taxi driver will also be able to bring you to the primary Medellín Christmas lights display.
 Just tell the driver: “Los Alumbrados, Parque Explora, por favor”.
 But it will be difficult to find a taxi once you are there with the 10s of thousands of people there each night.

 The bottom line is the metro is the best way to get to and from the primary.
 In addition, the metro system has extended its hours on several days during the holiday season: